 As is often the case in a small village, Addison doesn't have a public transportation system that people use for their commute.

-In terms of college education, Addison is nearly on par with the US average for all cities of 21.84%: 18.88% of adults 25 and older in Addison have a bachelor's degree or advanced degree.
+The percentage of adults in Addison who are college-educated is close to the national average for all communities of 21.84%: 18.88% of the adults in Addison have a bachelor's degree or advanced degree.

 The people who call Addison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Addison residents report their race to be White.
 Important ancestries of people in Addison include German, English, Polish, Irish, and Italian.